autoplot/documentation/javadoc/org/autoplot/cdf/CdfUtil.md

+# org.autoplot.cdf.CdfUtil

-# org.autoplot.cdf.CdfUtilstatic methods supporting CdfFileDataSource
+static methods supporting CdfFileDataSource

-CdfUtil( )
+# CdfUtil( )
 Creates a new instance of CdfUtil

 ***